Sinking 1,000 NYC subway cars in the Atlantic to create a reef didn’t go as planned

 Most of the cars were retired more than 10 years ago, when more than 1,000 of them were shipped to coastal areas in Delaware, New Jersey, and Georgia and dropped on the ocean floor as part of an artificial reef program.
 Back then, artificial reefs were designed to boost recreational fishing, which in 2011 generated a whopping $15 billion in state and federal taxes.
 So the program made sense: The subway cars were welcomed by the fishing and scuba diving industries.
 Plus, the MTA saved millions of dollars it would have spent to scrap the trains.

 The Brightliners were predicted to last underwater for more than 25 years, but they started to disintegrate only months after they were dropped.
 And that could have been the end of the story.
 But as climate change continues to deplete reefs and marine habitats across the country, artificial reefs have been growing as useful environmental tools.
-They can help restore lost habitat, enhance the marine ecosystem, and promote conservation efforts—as long as they’re the right size, made of the right material, and placed in the right location.
+They can help restore lost habitat, enhance the marine ecosystem, and promote conservation efforts—as long as they’re the right size, right material, and placed in the right location.

 The MTA had good reason to believe the program would succeed.
 Just a few years prior, it had dropped more than 1,000 Redbird trains in the ocean.
 They remain on the ocean floor to this day, in part because they were made of carbon steel, which helps prevent corrosion.

 By comparison, Brightliners were made of stainless steel.
 When the subway cars debuted in 1964, they were a mechanical and aesthetic innovation.
 The stainless steel made the train cars lighter on the tracks, but this worked against them underwater.
-Daniel Sheehy, an environmental consultant who’s been studying artificial reefs for more than 50 years, explains that the project failed for two reasons: first, because the trains’ envelopes were spot-welded, which formed a thin layer between the two metals that led to corrosion.
+Daniel Sheehy, an environmental consultant who’s been studying artificial reefs for more than 50 years, says the project failed for two reasons: first, because the trains’ envelopes were spot-welded, which formed a thin layer between the two metals that led to corrosion.
 Second, because the corrugated pattern made it easier for undercurrent waves to “grab on to” and further pull the stainless skin apart.
 “It is important that we learn from these mistakes and improve the process,” he says.

 Artificial reefs date back to 17th-century Japan, where rubble and rocks were used to grow kelp and increase commercial fishing stock.
 In the U.S., where such underwater projects are mostly built for recreational fishing, the earliest recorded artificial reef dates to the 1830s in South Carolina.